-information with the group-wide supervisor.
+Where other involved supervisors identify risks that may be relevant to the supervision of the IAIG at the group level, they should share this information with the group-wide supervisor.
 The group-wide supervisor should share and discuss the information with the supervisory college to determine and coordinate the supervisory action to be taken.

-Guideline M3E1-2-1-3 Horizontal reviews may be useful in identifying market developments.
+Horizontal reviews may be useful in identifying market developments.
 They may be conducted by the group-wide supervisor in cooperation with group-wide supervisors of other IAIGs.
-Horizontal reviews should be subject to confidentiality agreements and should be conducted in a way such that they: provide a point of comparison so that risk assessment of each IAIG is not made in isolation assess the impact of market-wide risks or identify market-wide risks provide input into macroprudential surveillance and also use information derived from other macroprudential surveillance activities.
+Horizontal reviews should be subject to confidentiality requirements and should be conducted in a way such that they:

+- provide a point of comparison so that risk assessment of each IAIG is not made in isolation - assess the impact of market-wide risks or identify market-wide risks - provide input into macroprudential surveillance and also use information derived from other macroprudential surveillance activities.

 Horizontal reviews compare and identify good practices amongst IAIGs and amongst their supervisors.

-Peer groups for horizontal reviews may be determined using factors including: similarity of business models size, type and structure of IAIGs and geographic scope.
-Parameter M3E1-2-2 The group-wide supervisor assesses the risk arising from the group structure, strategy and material intra-group transactions of the IAIG.
-Guideline M3E1-2-2-1 Some considerations for supervisors in assessing the structure, strategy and intra-group transactions of an IAIG include: • Where is growth occurring within the IAIG?
+Peer groups for horizontal reviews may be determined using factors including:

+- similarity of business models

+- size, type and structure of IAIGs and

+- geographic scope.